Last updated: 05/11/2021

 - Mandatory temperature screenings and other diagnostic and protective measures are being implemented at international airports and other major transit hubs.

-- The Russian Government has again extended a grace period on immigration documents, including visas, residence permits, and migration registration until December 15, 2020.
-Documents that expired after March 14, 2020 are automatically extended until December 15, 2020.
+- The Russian government has extended the temporary stay or permanent residency of foreigners and stateless persons in the Russian Federation until June 15, 2021.
+The decree applies to immigration documents, including visas, residence permits, and migration registration that have expired or will expire between March 15, 2020, and June 15, 2021.
 For work permits, employers may apply to extend their validity.
-The Russian Government has not clarified procedures for handling expiring documents beyond December 15, 2020.
+The Russian government has not clarified procedures for handling expiring documents beyond June 15, 2021.
+The official text of the decree may be found here.
+(Russian only)

 - Is a curfew in place?
 No